Kenpali Core Specification

 Parameters:

-• condition (function): A function that determines split points.
+sequence(Sequence): The sequence to process.condition(Function): A function that determines split points.

 Returns:

-• (stream of array): A stream of arrays, where each array contains a group of elements up to and including a split point.
+- (Stream of Array): A stream of arrays, where each array contains a group of elements up to and including a split point.

 chunk